The Fisherman’s Resort

 This Maine Sporting Camp, located in the down east village of Grand Lake Stream, a much sought after destination itself, is a century old icon for sportsman wanting a traditional experience with Maine guides in a Grand Laker square stern canoe, a shore lunch and fine fishing for landlocked salmon and smallmouth bass.
 Its wonderful classic log cabins, fine dining and ambiance, adjacent to great fly fishing water on the stream itself, makes for a grand sporting experience.

-Jeff McEvoy and Beth Rankin, current owners of Weatherby’s, “The Fisherman’s Resort”, are raising their children Keaton and Carson in this downeast village that is steeped in a proud tradition and affection for the Sporting Life.
+Jeff McEvoy, the current owner of Weatherby’s, “The Fisherman’s Resort”, are raised his children, Keaton and Carson, in this downeast village that is steeped in a proud tradition and affection for the Sporting Life.
 The Camps, the guides, the square stern canoe rooted here, are essential backdrops to a somewhat unchanged classic experience that has been a treasured destination for as much as three generations of “sports”.

 To get a wonderful sense of history for the great Grand Lake Stream watershed (West Branch of the St. Croix River), one must reach back to when William Gould came to the northern edge of Township 27, near the outlet of Grand Lake Stream on Big Lake, and built a landing in 1854/55, which ultimately became a well used sportsman’s entry to Hinckley Township.
 The salmon fishing in the stream was becoming well known among ardent fisherman during the 1850’s, 60’s and into the 70’s and Minnie Atkinson, author of Hinckley Township, says that during this time as many as 50 tents dotted the stream.
 With Indian guides carrying the canoes, and later Gould using a makeshift wagon to carry baggage, sportsman used the old tote road or Indian carry from Big Lake to find good fishing, in the stream and on Grand Lake.
 Minnie Atkinson reports “In the earliest village days, tenting along the stream by fisherman was the only way these sports could keep from the weather; later certain housekeepers had opened their homes for the accommodation of periodical sportsman visitors.”
 The first boarding house to make provisions for sportsman was credited to Mrs. Lavonia Ripley and this growing need by sportsman was answered by others.